RebeccaRGB/intercal-alu/docs/info.md

 Use of operations 12 and above is not recommended, unless undefined behavior is required.

-## How it doesn't work

-The ALU does not work using miniature internal combustion engines, subatomic black holes produced through particle collisions, or tarot card readings.
-Research is ongoing in these areas.

 ## How to test

 The following example calculations found in the INTERCAL manual should be particularly illuminating.